 You already know that too much calcium can cause skeletal problems in large-breed puppies.
 You might not know that vitamins can cause problems, too.

 Too much vitamin A can cause dehydration, joint pain, and can even harm your dog’s blood vessels.
 On top of that, there are very few studies that have tested the long-term safety of dog vitamin supplements, and some supplements contain other ingredients, like herbs, that can interact with certain medications.

 You can avoid these risks by working out a nutritional plan with your veterinarian.

 The best way to choose a dog vitamin is to talk to your veterinarian about what, if any, vitamins and supplements your dog needs.
 If your dog needs vitamins, either to complement a homemade diet or because of a medical condition or deficiency, then you need to make sure that your dog gets the appropriate vitamin supplement.

 Talk to your veterinarian about the appropriate vitamin dosage for your dog.
 Human vitamins often have different concentrations of vitamins than vitamins specifically made for dogs, and may even contain additives that are harmful to dogs.
 This means you should stick with a veterinary vitamin supplement or one specifically made for dogs, and you should always check the label to make sure the vitamin contains the appropriate amount of the vitamins your dog needs.

 Your vet may even recommend supplementing your dog’s diet with specific fruits and vegetables, instead of vitamin supplements, according to Dr. Wynn.

 Vitamins are some of the building blocks of dog health.
-Feeding a good quality dog food is the best way to ensure your dog is getting all of the vitamins he needs, but if you have any questions about vitamin supplements, make sure to talk to your veterinarian.
+Feeding good-quality dog food is the best way to ensure your dog is getting all of the vitamins they need, but if you have any questions about vitamin supplements, make sure to talk to your veterinarian.